videosdk-live/videosdk-rtc-react-sdk-example/README.md

 **8. PollList**

-- `interactive-live-streaming/components/pollContainer/PollList.js` - It contains draft poll list and asked poll list with create new poll button.
+- `interactive-live-streaming/components/pollContainer/PollList.js` - It contains both types of polls:

+1. Poll that are saved as a draft.
+2. Poll that are launched during live streaming.

+- You can create new polls with `create new poll` button.

 <p align="center">
 <img width="362" height="573" src="public/poll_list.png"/>